trinistr/dicey/README.md

   # => 1
 ```

+> [!NOTE]
-Randomness source is *global*, shared between all dice and probably not thread-safe.
+> 💡 Randomness source is *global*, shared between all dice and probably not thread-safe.

 ### Calculators

 Frequency calculators live in `Dicey::SumFrequencyCalculators` module.
-There are three implemented calculators:
+There are four calculators currently:
 - `Dicey::SumFrequencyCalculators::KroneckerSubstitution` is the recommended calculator, able to handle all `Dicey::RegularDie`.
 It is very fast, calculating distribution for *100d6* in about 0.1 seconds on my laptop.
 - `Dicey::SumFrequencyCalculators::MultinomialCoefficients` is specialized for repeated numeric dice, with performance only slightly worse.
 However, it is currently limited to dice with arithmetic sequences.
 - `Dicey::SumFrequencyCalculators::BruteForce` is the most generic and slowest one, but can handle any dice.
 Currently, it is also limited to `Dicey::NumericDie`, as it's unclear how to handle other values.
+- `Dicey::SumFrequencyCalculators::Empirical`.
+This is more of a tool than a calculator.
+It can be interesting to play around with and see how practical results compare to theoretical ones.

 Calculators inherit from `Dicey::SumFrequencyCalculators::BaseCalculator` and provide the following public interface:
-- `#call(dice, result_type: {:frequencies | :probabilities}) : Hash`
+- `#call(dice, result_type: {:frequencies | :probabilities}, **options) : Hash`
 - `#valid_for?(dice) : Boolean`

 See [next section](#diving-deeper) for more details on limitations and complexity considerations.